elan-ev/studip-opencast-plugin/INSTALL.md

 After that, restart Opencast.

+## Opencast Workflows

+This plugin assumes your republish workflow [has the ID `republish-metadata`](https://github.com/elan-ev/studip-opencast-plugin/issues/196).

 ## Credentials for Opencast

 This plugin now needs a frontend user to connect to opencast, create one or us an existing one.